Yevhen-Tkachenko-1/Software-Engineer-Portfolio/README.md

 ![picture](resources/pictures/memes/Meme-Software-Engineer.PNG)

 Having **Java** as a primary skill, I've been doing commercial development for **5 years** so far.
-I worked on different apps such as Backend, REST API, Cloud, Frontend, Desktop.
+During this time I've come across different apps such as Backend, REST API, Cloud, Frontend, Desktop.
-There I've got considerable experience with Java 8, JavaEE, Spring, AWS, SQL, NoSQL, JavaFX, Git, Windows.
+Working on these apps, I've got considerable experience with Java 8, JavaEE, Spring, AWS, SQL, NoSQL, JavaFX, Git, Windows.
 Regarding responsibilities, I'm familiar with all the main stages of engineering.
 Working on Technical Research, Software Design, Implementation, Testing, Deployment, I showed quite efficient work on the Full Cycle development.